rcl-ssl/docs/authorization/access-control-user.md

 - Click the 'Next' button when you are done

-- Select a service principal : search for the Azure Active Directory organizational user account that you use to login to the RCL SSL portal
+- Select a service principal : search for the organizational user account that you use to login to the RCL SSL portal

 ![image](../images/portal/certificate-keyvault-access-policy-sp.png)